 An annual membership is required to enter Off-Leash Dog Areas.
-Each membership includes one membership card to enter any of the Forest Preserves’ Off-Leash Dog Areas.
+Each membership includes one membership card, embedded with an electronic chip, that allows you to enter any of the Forest Preserves’ Off-Leash Dog Areas.
 Annual memberships are valid from October 1 through September 30 of the following year.

 Please allow up to two weeks processing time from receipt of the application and report.
 A membership card is mailed to the address you provide only after this report has been approved.

 - Have your veterinarian complete the Veterinarian Health Report (PDF).

 - Submit your completed Veterinarian Health Report via email (FPD.Permits@cookcountyil.gov), fax (708-771-1071) or mail (address below).

 You must submit a Veterinarian Health Report in addition to your online application to receive your membership card.
 Please allow up to two weeks processing time from the submission date of the Veterinarian Health Report.